 George Villanueva PhD

-I am an engaged scholar who is interested in how marginalized communities of color survive the material realities of structural oppression that have been reproduced along the intersectional experiences of race, ethnicity, gender, sexuality, and class.
-To this end, I study the role that communication, media, activism, and expressive culture play in place-based advocacy and social change goals of marginalized communities of color in cities.
-I value this social justice-oriented research because it reveals how marginalized groups collectively reimagine their cities toward a more equitable, diverse, and inclusive future.
-These research interests in the performative context of multiracial and multiethnic urban community transformations have led me to employ interdisciplinary approaches and qualitative methods that are critically grounded in communication, cultural anthropology, and sociological frameworks.
+My primary inquiries are in researching how marginalized communities of color survive the material realities of structural oppression that have been reproduced along the intersectional social identities of race, ethnicity, gender, sexuality, and class.
+To this end, I research the role that communication, organizing, media, activism, and expressive culture play in place-based advocacy and social change goals of marginalized communities of color in cities.
+This research further examines how organizational communication and culture can contribute to more equitable, inclusive, and just futures.
+My research methods are interdisciplinary and informed by critical theoretical frameworks in communication, anthropology, sociology, cultural studies, and engaged scholarship.

 My work has also been mentioned in popular media outlets, including the Los Angeles Times, L.A.
 Weekly, KCET, Global Nation Inquier, Next City, and Streetsblog Chicago.
 I have appeared as an interview guest for The Roundtable Perspective, a communication scholarly television program produced by Lakeshore PBS and broadcasted on the WYIN television channel.
 The local Chicago NPR affiliate Vocalo also ran a feature of my work.